 If you are considering becoming a franchisee, but don’t know where to start then check out this How to Guide on Franchising for Beginners:

 Know the language

-For the best success you should have a good understanding of not only what franchising, but also key franchise terms that you will hear as you start on your franchising journey.
+For the best success you should have a good understanding of not only what franchising encompasses, but also key franchise terms that you will hear as you start your franchising journey.
 Here are some of the most common terms: